danbruder/blog/content/blog/about.md

 A bit more about me:

-- I live with my wife and 3 kids in Grand Rapids, MI.
+- I live with my wife and 3 kids in Greenville, SC
 - I graduated with a B.S. in Electrical Engineering from Grand Valley State University in 2011.
 - Here are some [books I'm working on](/blog/book).